Azure/cyclecloud-mysql/README.md

 The database can then be used for 1 or more slurm clusters for job accounting.

+## How to use it

+To use this project:

+1. Clone this git repo
+2. If you have "cyclecloud" CLI installed, then from the root of the repo run `cyclecloud project upload <storageaccount>`
+    - if you do not have `cyclecloud` CLI installed, then follow the process to [Install Cyclecloud CLI](https://learn.microsoft.com/en-us/azure/cyclecloud/how-to/install-cyclecloud-cli?view=cyclecloud-8)
+3. Import the template.
+Run `cyclecloud import_template -f templates/mysql.txt -c mysql mysql`
+4. From your cyclecloud new cluster creation page, follow the Cluster creation icon for "mysql" under "Database" section.
+    - The UI for mysql DB creation will ask for user name, and password.
+    - Its recommended to not change attributes such as the image.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a